Whiteknight/whiteknight.github.com/drafts/gsoc_proposals.md

 end of the week, review the documentation to make sure it's still accurate, changing whatever needs to be changed to make it accurate.

+Mention on your proposal that a particular feature is not "complete" until it is properly tested and documented.
+Working code that is not accompanied by tests and docs is not complete.
+If you get to the end of the week and don't have these things, you have missed your milestone, even if "the code works".

 Documentation and testing are not just add-ons, they should be an integral component of your development process.
-These things are tools, and if you use them properly, they can help make your work either.
+These things are tools, and if you use them properly, they can help make your work faster.
+Even if you don't learn to leverage them for their productivity benefits, they are still required deliverables.
+If you're doing the extra work anyway, you should probably try to figure out what benefits can be derived from them.

 If you don't understand how to properly use testing in your application, or how to properly leverage documentation, ask.
 That's what mentors are for.